 A criterion-referenced standard setting process is used to establish the passing point for the exam.
 This means that each candidate's performance on the exam is measured against a predetermined standard.
 Candidates are not graded on a curve and do not compete against each other or against a quota.
 This passing score for the exam is established using a panel of subject matter experts who carefully review each exam question to determine the basic level of knowledge or skill that is expected.
 The passing score is based on the panel's established difficulty ratings for each exam question.
 Under the guidance of our psychometrician, the panel develops and recommends the passing point which is reviewed and approved by the Certification Council.
-The passing point for the exam is established to identify individuals with an acceptable level of knowledge and skill.
-Receiving a score higher than the passing score is not an indication of more advanced knowledge or a predictor of better job performance.
+The passing point for the exam is established to identify individuals with an acceptable level of knowledge or a predictor of better job performance.
 All individuals who pass the exam, regardless of their score, have demonstrated an acceptable level of knowledge.